Go Back to quimbombo.com Homepage

 trumpet, flugelhorn

-a veteran of the New York Jazz and Latin scenes, has recorded and performed with artists such as Celia Cruz, The Talking Heads, Tito Puente, Machito, Marc Anthony, Nelson Gonzalez, The Chicago Symphony, and the Jet Set Six.
-Currently, Steve performs with a variety of New York bands including the Ray Barretto Orchestra and Jimmy Bosch's Salsa Dura.
+a veteran of the New York Jazz and Latin scenes, has recorded and performed with artists such as Celia Cruz, The Talking Heads, Ray Barretto, Tito Puente, Machito, Marc Anthony, and The Chicago Symphony.
+Currently, Steve performs with a variety of New York artists including Johnny Pacheco and Jimmy Bosch.

 Ricky Salas